KawtharAlomran/202275440-KawtharAlomran-assignment4/docs/technical-documentation.md

 - Stores user preference in `localStorage`
 - Loads saved theme when the page is reloaded

+### Skills Section Filtering
+- An interactive skills section was implemented to improve user engagement.
+- Skills are categorized using custom `data-category` attributes.
+- JavaScript is used to display skills based on the selected category.
+- The active filter button is updated dynamically to show the current selection.
+- CSS animations are applied when skills appear to improve visual feedback and user experience.

 ## 5. Animations and Transitions

 Simple animations and transitions were added using CSS to improve user interaction and visual feedback.